-Gold has always held a level of fascination for investors.
-Nowadays, you can buy it in any number of forms, from coins and bullion to exchange-traded funds and futures options.
 But is gold a good investment?
-For many investors, the answer is yes, but you should first learn how to invest in gold.
+For many investors, the answer is yes — but you should first learn how to invest in gold.
+Keep reading to learn about seven ways to invest in gold.

-Gold tends to be less volatile than stocks, so it is generally viewed as a safe investment.
-People use it to diversify their portfolios and hold on to it as a safe asset in uncertain times.
+Because gold prices tend to be less volatile than stocks, gold is viewed as a comparatively safe investment.
+People use gold and other precious metals to diversify their portfolios and to serve as a hedge when other investments decline in value.

-You can purchase gold in many different forms.
+There are numerous ways to invest in gold.
 Some options are more liquid than others, which can make them better for investment purposes, so it’s helpful to explore the pros and cons of each.

 - It can be passed on to loved ones.